oie-mines-paristech/ADEME_scenarios_premise/README.md

 * Discussions with ADEME experts

 **Remarks about input data**
+* Hydrogen data is provided for 2019, 2030 and 2050.
+We assumed data of 2020 is similar as data for 2019.
 * All the quantities of hydrogen are given in TWh LHV (Low Heating Value)
 * The hydrogen imported (scenario S3) is produced by electrolysis using renewable electricity (solar, wind) [Full report, p.529].
 It is modeled as the hydrogen produced by electrolysis using French electricity mix S3.
 This modeling is more representative for S3 Renew than for S3 Nuc.
 * The hydrogen produced from gas in scenario S4 is produced by SMR coupled with Carbon Capture and Storage technology [Full report, p.530] In other scenarios, the hydrogen produced from gas is produced by SMR without Carbon Capture and Storage.